17cupsofcoffee/seventeencups.net/content/posts/how-lua-banished-the-semicolons.md

 ## The (Potential) Solutions

 There's several ways that languages try to get around this problem.
-Most understandably throw their hands up and say, "Nope, not dealing with that, let's keep the semicolons".
 Some make the whitespace in their language significant, like Python.
 Others, like Go, helpfully insert the semicolons for you behind the scenes based on [a set of rules](https://golang.org/ref/spec#Semicolons).

 Personally though, I'm not a fan of those solutions.
-Explicit semicolons are ugly to my eye, making whitespace have meaning rubs me the wrong way for reasons I don't quite understand, and automatic semicolon insertion feels like placing too much trust in the compiler to 'guess' where I meant for the statements to end.
+Making whitespace have meaning rubs me the wrong way for reasons I don't quite understand, and automatic semicolon insertion feels like placing too much trust in the compiler to 'guess' where I meant for the statements to end.

 Surely there's a way we can make things explicit without peppering our code with extra syntax?